maticzav/swift-graphql/README.md

 make install
 ```

 To run the generator type `swift-graphql`.
 If you are using any custom scalars, you should create a configuration file called `swiftgraphql.yml` and put in data-type mappings as a key-value dictionary like this.
+Keys should be GraphQL types, and values should be SwiftGraphQL Codecs.

 ```yml
 scalars: